-A minor in Communications or Signal Processing requires the student to take three courses from one of the two areas listed in the following table, other than the area chosen as the major.
-ECE 235 is not required for a minor in that area; however, it is strongly recommended.
+A minor in Communications or Signal Processing requires the student to take two courses from the following table, other than the courses required for their major.
+ECE 235 is not required for a minor in this area; however, it is strongly recommended.